Doug Heslep

 BIO

 Doug is an experienced and educated photographer who began his professional career in early 1988 within the commercial sector before seamlessly merging his passion for fine art photography into his daily routine in late 2004.
 This experience spans more than thirty-seven years of working with clients across advertising, fashion, and editorial genres, establishing a strong foundation in commercial photography.
-In parallel, the last twenty-one of those years have also been devoted to developing a distinct voice as a fine art photographer.
+In parallel, the last twenty-one of those years have also been devoted to developing a distinct voice as a fine art photographer as well.
 At times, it took the shape of two full-time callings; but also offered twice the fun.
-Looking to the future, Doug has no plans of retiring, for being creative is not just his profession, it’s his way of life.
-He is currently rebranding, evolving his creative output by blending select genres from his previous commercial experience with a renewed creative vision, seeking to foster meaningful, mutually beneficial collaborations moving forward.
+Looking to the future, Doug has no plans of retiring, for being creative is not just what he does, it’s who he is.
+He is currently in a rebranding phase, evolving within his creative output by blending select genres from his previous commercial experience with a renewed creative vision, seeking to foster meaningful, mutually beneficial collaborations moving forward.
+He takes pride in how his collection has grown, each piece marking a step in his artistic journey.
+Yet what drives him most is the excitement of discovery… the inspiration to keep creating, evolving, and shaping the next chapter.

 Maybe in his case it could be said; once an artist, always an artist.